facebook/react/docs/tutorial/tutorial.md

 </button>
 ```

-This means that when the square is clicked, it calls the `onClick` function that was passed by the parent.
-The `onClick` prop of the button is part of of React's <a href="https://facebook.github.io/react/docs/events.html" target="_blank">synthetic event system</a> which will call the function passed in when a click event is dispatched on the button.
+Now when the square is clicked, it calls the `onClick` function that was passed by Board.
+Let's recap what happens here:

+1. The `onClick` prop on the built-in DOM `<button>` component tells React to set up a click event listener.
+2. When the button is clicked, React will call the `onClick` event handler defined in Square's `render()` method.
+3. This event handler calls `this.props.onClick()`.
+Square's props were specified by the Board.
+4. This is how we get into `onClick` passed from the Board, which runs `this.handleClick()` on the Board.
+5. We have not defined `this.handleClick` on the Board yet, so the code crashes.

+Note that `onClick` on the DOM `<button>` component has a special meaning to React, but we could have called `onClick` prop in Square and `handleClick` in Board something else.
+It is, however, a common convention in React apps to use `on*` names for the handler prop names and `handle*` for their implementations.

 Try clicking a square – you should get an error because we haven't defined `handleClick` yet.
 Add it to the Board class:

 ```javascript
 handleClick(i) {